-Launch of the Church of England National Investing Bodies Extractive Industries Policy & Ethical Investment Advisory Group (EIAG) Advice and Theological Reflections
+Launch of the Church of England National Investing Bodies Extractive Industries Policy and Ethicla Investment Advisory Group (EIAG) Advice and theological reflections.

 The newly released Extractive Industries: Ethical Investment Policy of the Church of England National Investing Bodies.